Manwithacape/COSC345---Group_11/README.md

 ## Usage Instructions

-See `End User.pdf` for more information
+See `Documentation/End User.pdf` for more information

 1. Ensure all dependencies are installed (see Dependencies section).
 2. Set up your PostgreSQL database with appropriate credentials.